Jedburgh Abbey offers some of the most impressive ruins in Scotland.

 - Its architecture is a mix of Romanesque and Gothic

-There is a small building behind the church was you can learn more about the hisotry and construction of Jedburg Abbey:
+There is a small building behind the church where you can learn more about the history and construction of Jedburgh Abbey:

-On the whole site you can still well made explanation with representations of what used to be there:
+On the whole site, you can see well-made explanations with representations of what used to be there:

-After admiring the exterior, get inside.
+After admiring the exterior, go inside.
 Look closer at the doors and their carvings.

-Once inside the arches are even more impressive and in very good conditions:
+Once inside the arches are even more impressive and in very good condition:

 Do not miss this entrance as you will get a magnificent view of the building and a great perspective on the arches.